 A negative body image can alter the way children think about food.
 Instead of viewing food as nourishing and enjoyable, they may start looking at foods as good or bad, restricting certain foods or feeling guilty about eating certain foods.
 These behaviors can be harmful in the short and long term and will likely follow them into adulthood.
 Extreme views about eating and avoiding foods unnecessarily is damaging to mental health and may also lead to less-than-optimal health and nutrition.

-During the COVID-19 pandemic, we’ve collectively experienced times of unprecedented stress and world events.
-However, a new report from the Centers for Disease Control and Prevention found the number of eating disorder-related emergency department visits for teen girls nearly doubled over the last three years.
+During the pandemic, we collectively experienced times of unprecedented stress and world events.
+However, a new report from the Centers for Disease Control and Prevention found the number of eating disorder-related emergency department visits for teen girls nearly doubled over the last few years.
 While there is no one singular cause of disordered eating, negative body image and/or body dissatisfaction is often a contributor to conditions such as anorexia nervosa or bulimia.

 There are many influences that impact our children’s body image, and most of them are at least somewhat out of our control, such as media messaging and social media.
 Oftentimes, the unattainable and unrealistic body ideals presented on these ever-present platforms make young children and teens feel worse about their own bodies.